MPowered Mortgages Conveyancing Panel Information

 Read More

 We can't comment specifically on MPowered Mortgages.
 Many major lenders are now introducing ‘file auditing’ as standard practice in relation to completed matters.
-This raises questions of confidentiality in relation to the borrower and the purpose to which the results of such audits will be put.
+This raises questions of confidentiality in relation to the buyer client and the purpose to which the results of such audits will be put.
 The starting point is to remember that the file does not belong to your firm, it belongs to the ‘client’.
 But, of course, we will normally have two clients – the buyer and the lender - and you will owe a duty of confidentiality to each.
 So basically, you have to separate the file and just send the lender the parts solely relating to themselves.
 But, of course, as this will basically be correspondence with the lender, mortgage instructions etc.

-Check with your COLP but a firm should not send the complete conveyancing file without the buyer client’s express consent – and if she is in dispute with the lender she is hardly likely to agree.
+Check with your COLP but a firm should not send the complete conveyancing file without the buyer client’s express consent – and if he is in dispute with the lender he is hardly likely to agree.
 However, if the lender can establish a prima facie case of fraud, then you may be under an obligation to disclose the whole file.

 The emerging convention is that lenders are including an authority to disclose in loan application forms to counter this problem.
 Mortgage Express v Sawali, [2010] EWHC 3054 (Ch) indicates that such provisions are valid.
 Please click here for more information about that case.

 You need to contact MPowered Mortgages to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains a specific section for lenders to reveal who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains a specific section for lenders to establish who to contact to obtain standard documents.
 MPowered Mortgages in their Part 2’s state:

-Don’t forget to quote the firm’s MPowered Mortgages solicitors panel reference.
+Always remember to quote the firm’s MPowered Mortgages solicitors panel reference.

 Find a Lawyer on the MPowered Mortgages Conveyancing Panel